-Regionalism as a divisive factor.
-Concept of India as one unit.
-Right of movement, residence and business; impermissibility of state or regional barriers.
-Equality in matters of employment: the slogan "Sons of the soil" and its practice.
+- a.
+Regionalism as a divisive factor. - b.
+Concept of India as one unit. - c.
+Right of movement, residence and business; impermissibility of state or regional barriers. - d.
+Equality in matters of employment: the slogan "Sons of the soil" and its practice. - e.
 Admission to educational institutions: preference to residents of a state.

-To acquaint the students the concept of regionalism and role of Indian Constitution.
+To acquaint the students the concept of regionalism and role of India Constitution.